VIETNAM MOTORCYCLE RALLY - HELP KIDS IN NEED

 Day 2: Tuesday, March 21 - Hanoi – Lao Cai – Bac Ha (150km)

 We’ll take advantage of a new freeway to the Chinese border, that is not open to motorbikes, and enjoy a very comfortable private VIP bus that will quickly cover the morning’s 300km drive to the border town of Lao Cai.
 The motorbikes will be waiting at the border, gassed and primed for an immediate climb up into mountains terraced with rice fields and tea plantations.
 We’ll hug the sides of an enormous gorge, right on the border, before descending to Bac Ha town, famous for its multitude of colorfully dressed hilltribe people.

-Overnight at the Sao Mai Hotel.
+Overnight in a homestay.
 (B, L, D)